-The School for Public Awareness and Community Engagement is not fully ADA-compliant at the moment.
+The School for Public Awareness and Community Engagement is not fully ADA-compliant.
 Our location is on the second floor of an office building only accessible by stairs.
-Although, we are currently in the process of addressing this, we have a Mobile Stairlift for temporary assistance for some people.
+We do offer up a Mobile Stairlift for temporary assistance for some people.

 Nevertheless, we are committed to addressing this issue and are continuing to pursue options for installing a safe stair alternative.
 But we now understand that this process will take time.
 We humbly ask for your understanding as we strive to do our best with the resources available to us.
 In the meantime, we have purchased a mobile stair lift and trained our staff and core volunteers on its safe usage.
 We recognize that this solution may not work for everyone.
 Therefore, we are dedicated to ensuring hybrid options for all our public programming, also recognizing that there are other considerations beyond mobility that may hinder physical access to our space.
 Lastly, we envision our "SPACE" in this new phase as not limited to a specific location, and we are actively building partnerships and a network of venues to collaborate with and host events.